Robeco: History

 The company had a startup capital of almost 2 million guilders, but by mid-1932, less than half was left.
 The company managed to survive the 1930s and grew during World War II by heavily investing in the United States.
 During WWII, from 1940 to 1945, almost half of the portfolio was invested in the US.

 As a result, Robeco’s assets increased by almost 90% between 1939 and 1946.
 Robeco introduced a share-saving system, allowing people of more modest means to save up for Robeco shares in 1953.
 New listings were established in Paris (1959), Brussels (1960), London (1962) and numerous other European financial centers.
 Listings are also obtained in Hong Kong (1971) and Tokyo (1976).
 In 1963, Robeco became one of the first foreign investors to enter the Japanese stock market.

 Rolinco, a second mutual fund for investors more interested in capital growth than taxable dividend, was founded in 1965.
 Robeco Group is also founded.
 The company became the largest mutual fund in Europe in 1969.
 Rorento, Robeco’s first bond fund, was founded in 1974 as an answer to the oil crisis in 1973.
 Robeco opens offices in various European countries, including France, Luxembourg and Switzerland in the 1980s.

-The company starts a close cooperation with the Rabobank in 1990, which would eventually lead to the takeover of Robeco by the Rabobank in 2001.
+The company started a close cooperation with the Rabobank in 1990, which would eventually lead to the takeover of Robeco by the Rabobank in 2001.
 Robeco DuurzaamAandelen [Sustainable Equities], the first sustainable equity fund launched by a Dutch mainstream asset manager, was introduced in 1999.
 The following year, Robeco North America acquired Urban Shopping Centers.

 In 2001, Robeco Group acquired Harbor Capital Advisors, an American provider of investment funds.
 Harbor selects the most suitable manager for each of its funds externally and outsources portfolio management to it.
-Robeco North America sold all of its Urban Shopping Center investments in 2002, and acquired a 60% interest in Boston Partners Asset Management, a value-equity manager based in Boston.
+Robeco North America sold all of its Urban Shopping Center investments in 2002, and acquired a 60% interest in Boston Partners, a value-equity manager based in Boston.
 The remaining shares were acquired in 2003.

 Also, in 2002, Robeco Group acquired a 49% interest in Transtrend, a Rotterdam-based managed-futures trader with a track record going back to 1990.
 The remaining shares were acquired in 2007.

 Robeco Sustainable Private Equity was introduced in 2004 as the first sustainable private-equity fund of funds in the world, developed in cooperation with Rabobank.
 The company opened an office in Tokyo, Japan in 2005.